shanksms/pandas_master_repo/probability.md

 One way to think about it is, first choose k people from n people.
 Now, each group, one of the member can be designated as president.
 So, that gives k possibilities for each group.
 This is an application of multiplication rule.
 ![\Large k\times\binom{n}{k}](https://latex.codecogs.com/svg.latex?\Large&space;k\times\binom{n}{k})

-The way to solve this problem is to designate each one of the n person as president.
+The other way to solve this problem is to designate each one of the n person as president.
 Now, we are left with n-1 people and we have to choose k-1 people from n-1.
 Let us represent it mathematically:
 ![\Large \sum_{1}^{n}\binom{n-1}{k-1}](https://latex.codecogs.com/svg.latex?\Large&space;\sum_{1}^{n}\binom{n-1}{k-1})
 Which is nothing but: